collierrgbsitisfise/aws_developer_exam_notes/README.md

 By default Queries are Eventualy Consistent.You need to explicitly set the query to be Strong Consistent.

 **Scan** operation examines every item in the table.
 By default returns all attribute.
 Use **ProjectionExpression** parameter to refine the scan to only return the attributes you want.

+## DynamoDB Provisioned Throughput

+DynamoDB Probisoned Throughput is measured in Capacity Units.
+When you create table, you specify your requirements in terms of **Read Capacity Units** and **Write Capacity Units**

+1 x **Write Capacity Units** = 1 x 1KB write per second
+1 x **Read Capacity Units** = 1 x **Strong Consistant Read** of  4KB per second OR 2 x Eventualy Consistent Read of 4KB per second (default)

+With **On-Deman** you don't need to specify your requirements (read/write capacity).DynamoDB instantly scales up and down based on the activity of your application.

+## DynamoDB Accelerator(or DAX)

+**DAX** is fully managed, clustered in-memory cache for DynamoDB.

+- DElivers up to a 10x read performance improvement
+- Microsecond perfomance for mullions of requests per second
+- Ideal for Read-Heavy and brusty workloads.